babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 As an alternative, you are free to make your own preset that contains the same plugins and upgrade them as you please.
 In the future, we may want to work on a `babel-init` that can help you set up plugins interactively or update `babel-upgrade` itself to list and add the current Stage plugins?
 Or maybe Babel should stay as a low-level tool and rely on other higher-level/framework tools like `create-react-app` to handle these choices for people.

-### Preventing Proposal Lock In
+### Preventing Proposal Lock-In

 [James DiGioia](https://twitter.com/JamesDiGioia) wrote a [post](https://babeljs.io/blog/2018/07/19/whats-happening-with-the-pipeline-proposal) recently about the changes to using the pipeline operator (`|>`).

-The main point there is that the proposal itself is in flux and has a few options to explore.
+The main point in the post is that the proposal itself is in flux and has a few options to explore.
 Because we'd like to implement all three of the current possibilities as Babel plugins for both spec feedback and user feedback, we believed the way the plugin is used should change as well.
 This a relatively new approach for TC39 and Babel!

-Before, we would add the proposal plugin to the config and that was it.
-Now, we remove the default behavior and ask users to opt in to a flag that shows which proposal is chosen, and make it clear that there isn't a fixed (or even favored) option at the moment.
+Previously, we would add the proposal plugin to the config and that was it.
+Now, we remove the default behavior and ask users to opt into a flag that shows which proposal is chosen, and make it clear that there isn't a fixed (or even favored) option at the moment.

 ```diff
 {